 Level 2 Certificate in the Principles of End of Life Care

-Are you interested in completing one of our End of Life Care training courses?
-This qualification aims to help you identify, develop and formally recognise your knowledge and skills surrounding the care of patients, friends and families during this sensitive and emotionally demanding time of life, and is ideal if you are already working in, or intending to work within, the healthcare or social care sector.
+Interested in completing one of our End of Life Care training courses?
+This qualification aims to help identify, develop and formally recognise knowledge and skills surrounding the care of a dying person.
+The principles of end of life care level 2 will also cover how to support friends and families during this sensitive and emotionally demanding time of life, and is ideal if you are already working in, or intending to work within, the healthcare or social care sector.

 Unit 1: Understand how to work in end of life care

-In this unit you will learn about different attitudes to death and dying, the varying approaches (and their individual aims) to end of life care, and the support services available to people undertaking such a role.
+Learn about different attitudes towards death and dying, the varying approaches (and their individual aims) to end of life care, and the support services available to people undertaking such a role.

 Unit 2: Care planning in end of life care